Djokovic Inspires Serbia To ATP Cup Quarter-finals - UrduPoint

 He had beaten Monfils in all 15 previous meetings and that perfect record never looked in danger as he dominated the Frenchman from the outset.

-Djokovic, one of the best returners in men's tennis, put relentless pressure on Monfils' serve throughout, breaking him three times.
+Djokovic put relentless pressure on Monfils' serve throughout, breaking him three times in a 6-3, 6-2 victory.

 Djokovic said both he and Monfils had been affected by the humidity on Pat Rafter Arena.